nanettegirzi/HairSalon/README.md

 ## Description

 This application will allow employees of a hair salon see a list of stylists and see the stylists details and also a see a list of each stylists clients.
 New stylists will be able to be added to the system, and new clients can be added to specific stylists.
-Clients will be able to be updated or deleted from the system.

 ##MySQL Commands